Aryan18k/Aryan18k/README.md

 An Aspiring Software Engineer and Data Evangelist

-🔭 I’m currently working on Recat, Node. js, Php, JavaScript and AWS.
+🔭 I’m currently working on React, Node.js, Php, JavaScript and AWS.

 👯 I’m looking to collaborate on building full stack projects